-A: No. STAFC is not a fundraiser and does not encourage teams to donate to the event host (e.g. Komen).
+A: No. STAFC is not a fundraiser and does not encourage or discourage teams to donate to the event host (e.g. Komen).
 Teams participate as advocates for AFC and body positivity by using the events as public platforms.

 Q: Does everyone take their top off?

 A: No. The STAFC body positive campaign supports team members being visible in any way that is authentic to them!
 Shirt on, shirt off.

 Q: Do I need to be flat to be on a team?

 A: No. However, every STAFC team must have a flat ambassador or co-ambassador.
 Additionally, all team members must be informed about AFC and support it as a valid option.

 Q: What if it’s just me?
 Can I participate as a sole individual?

 A: Yes!
 It only takes one flat advocate/ambassador at a public awareness event to make a difference.
 All ambassadors must be open to including team members.

 Q: Are there remote/online STAFC team?